Gousto’s founder: “I’m fed up with food waste”

 · Convenience – We make people’s lives easier, saving them time, money and stress with pre-portioned ingredients, easy to follow recipes and delivery straight to their door.

-· Quality – We use high welfare British meat, responsibly sourced fish, and our free-range eggs have even been awarded the Compassion in World Farming’s ‘Good Egg Award’.
+· Quality – We use British meat, responsibly sourced fish, and our free-range eggs have even been awarded the Compassion in World Farming’s ‘Good Egg Award’.
 We also use local, seasonal produce from British farms wherever possible.

 · Discovery – It’s got to be exciting!
 Our chefs are basically food magicians; every week they come up with a new menu full of super creative, healthy and quick meals.
 There’s something for everyone to make dinner feel fresh and fun, whether you cook for a family or you’re a young professional couple.